AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * New tags with pascal case and all upper case words are not displayed in the tag field within Content Fragments (NPR-36742).
 * The Single Text Element option when adding a content fragment causes text to be missing and creates odd formatting related to lists and nested lists (NPR-36565).
 * When an author annotates any component on a page, deletes the component, and performs an undo on the delete operation, an error is encountered when attempting to view the Timeline data for the page in the sites console (NPR-36528).
-* Page properties bulk editor's [!UICONTROL Save & Close] option saves changes but does not close the editor (NPR-36527).
+* Page properties Bulk Editor's [!UICONTROL Save & Close] option saves changes but does not close the editor (NPR-36527).
 * When a user attempts to drag and drop a new Text component to a page, the component immediately disappears (NPR-36442).
-* When a user types in an ad hoc tag that includes space (the tag that does not exist on the system) and hits enter, the tag appears under the field but when the Content Fragment is saved and re-opened, the ad hoc tag disappears (NPR-36441).
+* When a user types in an ad hoc tag that includes space (the tag that does not exist on the system) and hits enter, the tag appears under the field but when the Content Fragment is saved and reopened, the ad hoc tag disappears (NPR-36441).
-* The template cannot be deleted when the instance is accessed via the dispatcher (NPR-36385).
+* The template cannot be deleted when the instance is accessed via the Dispatcher (NPR-36385).
 * When a page is moved, a manual refresh of the browser is required to render the changes (NPR-36381).
 * When selecting a component, you can cut or copy it with Ctrl+X or Ctrl+C (and Command+X or Command+C on Mac).
 When you click another component, you can paste with the toolbar, but not the keyboard (Ctrl+V or Command+V) (NPR-36379).
 * When a user tries cut components using the scissor icon to move them somewhere else, a console error happens.
 Moreover, when pasting only one component gets moved (NPR-36378).
 * AEM has a query without index on WCM or notifications, it slows down performance (NPR-36303).
 * When the author restores the inheritance on the deleted inherited component there is only a checkbox to synchronize full page content after reverting inheritance, thus content authors are forced to sync the whole page even if the inheritance is restored only on one component which can cause unwanted content sync (NPR-34456, CQ-4310183).
 * Live Usage of a component on Author instance does not display all the occurrences.
 Some components are used in more than 1000 pages but the report only displays about 40 pages (CQ-4323724).
-* When we have a site structure that has lot of subpages, loading of the subpages in column view takes more time in AEM 6.5.8 as compared to AEM 6.4.8.2 (CQ-4322766).
+* When there is a site structure that has lot of subpages, loading of the subpages in column view takes more time in AEM 6.5.8 as compared to AEM 6.4.8.2 (CQ-4322766).
 * Uncheck 'All' does not work on the 'Rollout Page' option (NPR-37070).

 ### [!DNL Assets] {#assets-65100}